 - Easy Cleanup: No ashes or coals to dispose of.

-- Cost: Typically pricier than charcoal.
+- Cost: Natural gas grills are pricier than charcoal.

 - Hard to Assemble: Takes about two hours to assemble a midrange model.